QuentinRougemont/treemix_workflow/README.md

 If you don't have your input in treeemix format, then you can use `01.scripts/utility_scripts/00.vcf_to_treemix.sh` which is a simplified script to convert a vcf file into treemix input file

+## Environment:

+- Linux should work on any recent cluster
+- tested frequently on Ubuntu 18.04 bionic

 ## Dependencies:

 - Treemix